zeeshanali/Online-Help/docs/Errors_Troubleshooting_12_0.md

 ```

 This command generates a compressed tar.lzma file that you can email to Intel® customer support.
-Following are sample displayed results of running this command.
+The following are sample displayed results of running this command.
 (The resulting tar.lzma file will have a different file name.)

 ```